By Pavel Konečný, CEO & Co-Founder of Neuron soundware.

-This fast IoT technology advancement allowed us in Neuron soundware to develop nBox – the edge computing device that is capable not only to record hi-quality audio with up to 12 channels, but also deliver AI through edge computing.
-By edge computing, we mean run only few processes in the cloud or central platform and run majority of processes in the local platforms instead.
+This fast IoT technology advancement allowed us in Neuron soundware to develop nBox – the edge computing device that is capable not only to record hi-quality audio with up to 12 channels but also to deliver AI through edge computing.
+By edge computing, we mean run only a few processes in the cloud or central platform and run the majority of processes in the local platforms instead.

-The importance of edge computing become obvious with Intel’s acquisition of Movidius for estimated 400 million USD and Mobileye, an autonomous car chip maker, for more than USD 15.3 billion.
-I was thrilled to watch online Tesla Motors’ presentation of their purposely built AI enhanced computer for their self-driving cars with 36 TFLOPS.
-That is enough computing to process more than 2000 high resolution images from the car cameras per second and Tesla claims it is sufficient performance to achieve autonomous driving.
+The importance of edge computing becomes obvious with Intel’s acquisition of Movidius for an estimated 400 million USD and Mobileye, an autonomous car chip maker, for more than USD 15.3 billion.
+I was thrilled to watch online Tesla Motors’ presentation of their purposely built AI-enhanced computer for their self-driving cars with 36 TFLOPS.
+That is enough computing to process more than 2000 high-resolution images from the car cameras per second and Tesla claims it is sufficient performance to achieve autonomous driving.

 Overall, I see four key advantages of edge computing:

-- Safety: All processed data can be stored locally with a tight control.
+- Safety: All processed data can be stored locally with tight control.

 - Speed: AI inference can process inputs in milliseconds, meaning minimal latency.

-- Efficiency: Embedded micro-computers are low power with affordable prices.
+- Efficiency: Embedded micro-computers are low power at affordable prices.